abinthomasonline/bdtsv1/README.md

 ```
 staic_cond_dim = nums of columns of static conditions after data transformation using Betterdata data pipeline
-seq_len = num of time step in one time-series sample.
+seq_len = num of time steps in one time-series sample.
 E.g., sample period = 24hrs and sample interval = 1hr, then seq_len = 24
 ```

 ### Stage1